 - British Waters Macro: for close-up/macro images shot anywhere in UK waters*.
 Open to all.

-Marine Conservation Photographer of the Year: (new for 2019) is open to both underwater and "above water" photos.
+The 'Save Our Seas Foundation' Marine Conservation Photographer of the Year is open to both underwater and "above water" photos.
 Open to all photographers (even those who are not underwater photographers).

 Images will be judged without captions (but entrants can assume that the judges will be aware of most major marine conservation topics).
 The winning images will, however, be displayed with a full caption.

-2019 is a trial year for this category.
-Therefore it is free to enter and there is no prize.
-The winning photographer will be named Marine Conservation Photographer of the Year 2019, and will be promoted alongside the other UPY winners.
+This category is free to enter.
+The winning photographer will be named the 'Save Our Seas Foundation' Marine Conservation Photographer of the Year 2022, and will be promoted alongside the other UPY winners.

 Underwater Photography Book of the Year

-Underwater Photography Book : This category is for underwater photography books first published after 1st January 2017.
+Underwater Photography Book : This category is for underwater photography books where the book/current edition was published after 1st January 2020.